wangrenjun/gib/README.md

-This shell script run Git in bulk for simplifies fetch a lot of repositories, it support query Github / Gitlab / Bitbucket APIs to get the job done
+This shell script run Git in bulk for simplifies fetch a lot of repositories, it can get the repository addresses through the Github / Gitlab / Bitbucket APIs and clone/pull them.

 Currently supported features
 ------------------------------